Prepare to Help People: Earn Your MA in Care and Counseling in 18 Months

 Columbia International University’s program is based on the integration of behavioral health science, biblical knowledge, spiritual formation and ministry skill development.
 This unique approach equips you with a comprehensive understanding of the human experience, allowing you to address the diverse needs of individuals from a holistic perspective.
 By combining evidence-based practices with a solid biblical foundation, you will be prepared to navigate the complexities of counseling and provide effective care to those in need.

 As part of the program, you will also have the opportunity to gain hands-on experience through a mentored field experience.
 This valuable component allows you to apply your counseling skills in a real-world setting under the supervision of experienced professionals.
 It provides an invaluable opportunity for you to grow and refine your counseling abilities, preparing you for the challenges and rewards of working directly with individuals in need of support and guidance.

 By enrolling in the Master’s in Care and Counseling program, you are embarking on a transformative journey that will not only enhance your knowledge and skills but also shape you as a compassionate and competent care provider.
 Our program fosters a supportive and nurturing environment where you can grow academically, spiritually and professionally.
 You will be equipped to make a meaningful difference in the lives of others, offering hope, healing and guidance through the integration of behavioral health science and biblical principles.

 Care and Counseling students come from a variety of professions and walks of life, seeking to help others address emotional, behavioral, interpersonal and spiritual needs.
 The degree teaches the professional and practical knowledge and skills you will need to serve others in a variety of community and ministry roles.

-- Local Church Ministry: Serving as a member of a church staff, a pastoral care and counseling team, or a family life team
+- Local Church Ministry: Serving as a member of a church staff offering pastoral care, as a short-term counselor or part of the family life team

 - Local Community Ministry: Serving in a community-based organization that offers short-term counseling and support groups